LYYRA

 2. Vocal Colors: Exploring Timbre and Texture in Singing, with composer & performer Sonya Knussen

-Attendees will leave with a refined understanding of vocal color, equipped with practical techniques for its application, inspired by the rich tapestry of orchestral soundscapes, and informed by best practices in vocal health.
+Attendees will leave with a refined understanding of vocal color, equipped with practical techniques for its application, inspired by the rich tapestry of orchestral and instrumental soundscapes, and informed by best practices in vocal health.

 1. Vocal Health and Maintenance, with UMBC faculty tenor Andrew Hann